Harshal7797/Java-Applications/README.md

   ## Usage
   1. `Show Tweet`

-  Lookup a tweet by ID and print the tweet object in JSON format. `TwitterCLI show tweet_id [field1,fields2]` if the fields are empty then display all all fields in JSON document.
+  Lookup a tweet by ID and print the tweet object in JSON format.
+To run this application pass in the following arguments `TwitterCLI show tweet_id [field1,fields2]` if the fields are empty then display all all fields in JSON document.
 For example: `TwitterCLI show 210462857140252672 null`

   2. `Delete Tweets`